jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

   - Host: `db`
   - Port: `5432`
 - The API container communicates with Crawl4AI using the service name `crawl4ai`
+- The Frontend container communicates with the API container using the service name `api`
 - Persistent data is stored in Docker volumes:
   - `pgdata`: PostgreSQL database files
   - `volumes/db/init`: Database initialization scripts